Almond Flour Keto Scones (Gluten-free)

 Ingredients for Almond Flour Scones

-- Almond flour – if you are new to baking with almond flour, make sure the one you buy is ultra-fine, golden in color.
+- Almond flour – if you are new to baking with almond flour, make sure the one you buy is ultra-fine and golden in color.
 Never use a thick, dark almond meal for baking, or the result is grainy and gritty.
 Learn how to choose the best keto-friendly flour.

 - Egg – I tried flax egg many times in this recipe, and always the scones fall apart.
 You can use boxed egg replacers, but flax eggs don’t work for an egg-free almond flour scone recipe.